City of Lights

 Brisbane City Council's City of Lights initiative aims to activate the city, bring people together to celebrate our enviable lifestyle, support small businesses and create a strong local economy.

 Lighting and projection outcomes can support events, create a unique identity for Brisbane and introduce elements of surprise and discovery enhancing the city experience for residents and visitors.

-Find out about the lighting up of other Council assets including Story Bridge, Brisbane City Hall and William Jolly Bridge.
+Find out about the lighting up of other Council assets including the Story Bridge and Brisbane City Hall.

 City of Lights Strategy 2017

 Brisbane City Council recognises that in order to deliver a holistic City of Lights, it is essential for property owners and developers to consider creative lighting for buildings and developments.